 The future of the Saab, now Nevs, lies in electric cars.
-Electric vehicles are not new for Saab.
+Electric vehicles are not new for Saab (we assume that many have not heard of Saab Van).
 There was a 1974 Saab Sonett III converted into an electric car by a Mr. Walter Kern, designer of the SAAB Quantum and Mr. Dave Hosmer, longtime Saab Owner and Enthusiast in New England.

 When the big gas crisis hit in the early 1970s, a flock of electric vehicle companies sprung up like mushrooms all around the country, each offering their version of a gas-free solution to drivers.
 They were tiny firms with names like Jet Industries, Electric Auto Corp. and Trans-Electric.
 One such company was Electromotion, which produced a small battery-powered delivery van.
 For some reason, the company chose to build it using many Saab automobile components.

 Not a lot is known about Electromotion.
 Reportedly, it was based in Lexington, Mass.
 The company’s plan was to produce a high-quality electric van in hopes of landing a contract to supply them to the U.S. Postal Service.
 Since the U.S. Postal Service operates the largest non-military vehicle fleet in North America, it must have seemed like a pretty good plan.

 A small 1/3-ton delivery van, it was powered by 14 batteries carried in a tray that ran along its backbone.
 The tray slid out to the rear of the vehicle for easier servicing of the batteries and to allow for quick changing of the entire battery pack.
 A Saab 93 transaxle gave it front-wheel drive, unique in small van-type vehicles back then.
 The little van rode on Saab 99 wheels, and the 99’s famous energy-absorbing bumpers were also fitted.
 The parts were supplied by Saab-Scania, apparently on credit.